tk421bsod/maximilian/README.md

 # maximilian

-An easy to use Discord bot written in Python.
+A Discord bot with some cool features that does some cool stuff.
+Currently in active development.

+This branch is used for development of the next major version, 1.0.

 ## why do most commits say they're from 2020?